 If the complaint cannot be resolved and there is not enough evidence for disciplinary action, the complaint must be closed and no further action taken.

-Once your complaint is received by the Law Society of NSW or the NSW Bar Association you should receive correspondence from them advising you of their file number and contact details.
-The LSC monitors all investigations by the Law Society of NSW and the NSW Bar Association and each professional association provides regular updates about the progress and outcome of complaints.
+Once your complaint is received by the Councils of the Law Society of NSW or the NSW Bar Association you should receive correspondence from them advising you of their file number and contact details.
+The LSC monitors all investigations by the Law Society Council and the Bar Council and each professional association provides the LSC with regular updates about the progress and outcome of complaints.

 Investigations generally take longer than consumer matters.
 In certain circumstances an investigation may take many months.
 The process is quicker and easier where the complainant provides full details of all relevant aspects of the complaint at the beginning and responds promptly to OLSC's inquiries.
 It is, however, important that the complainant only provides photocopies of relevant documents and never originals, unless specifically requested to.

 The LSC can award compensation in limited circumstances up to a maximum sum of $25,000.00.
 Those circumstances are where the LSC is satisfied:

 The Disciplinary Tribunal may make a compensation order of up to $25,000 where: